openITCOCKPIT/codestyle/README.md

-# codestyle
+# Codestyle for openITCOCKPIT
-einheitlicher code style für phpstorm
+This repository contains the code style for [openITCOCKPIT](https://github.com/it-novum/openITCOCKPIT) and [PhpStorm](https://www.jetbrains.com/phpstorm/)